blpercha/umls-to-graph/README.md

 `java subgraphs.MrHierSubgraph /Users/beth/Documents/data/2017AB-full/2017AB/META/MRHIER.RRF /Users/beth/Documents/data/2017AB-full/2017AB/META/MRCONSO.RRF /Users/beth/Desktop/subgraphs/umls-subgraph-omim.txt OMIM`

 Ensure that the string you use to reference the ontology (argument 4, above) matches one of the recognized ontology types listed above.
-Otherwise no output will be produced.

-The output format is a two-column tab-delimited file; the first column is a parent CUI and the second column is a comma-separated list of child CUIs.
+The output resource file format is a two-column tab-delimited file; the first column is a parent CUI and the second column is a comma-separated list of child CUIs.
 Note that instead of being stored as strings (`"C4228946"`) the CUIs are stored as integers to save space.
 So the CUI listed as `543` in the subgraph files corresponds to the CUI listed as `C0000543` in the UMLS files.

 ### Drug-Ingredient Subgraph